A Girsanov approach to slow parameterizing manifolds in the presence of noise: Introduction and Motivations

+This model is known for $\sigma=0$ to provide a low-dimensional reduced system of a nonlinear fluid flow past a circular cylinder which is characterized by vortex shedding for moderate Reynolds number \cite{noack_al_2003,lusch2018deep}.
+For such regimes, system \eqref{Eq_3DHopf} is a mean-field model that exhibits a stable limit cycle corresponding to von Karman vortex shedding, and an unstable equilibrium corresponding to a low-drag condition.
+The noise terms can be interpreted for e.g.~accounting for turbulent perturbations in a Lagrangian setting \cite{rodean1996stochastic}.

-System \eqref{Eq_3DHopf} is a slow-fast system driven by additive noise.
-The theory of slow-fast systems in the deterministic case, i.e. $\sigma = 0$ in system \eqref{Eq_3DHopf}, is very well-developed, see for instance \cite{Jones1995}, \cite{maclean2015convergence}, or the recent monograph \cite{Kuehn:2015tol} on this topic.
-Characteristic for all such systems is a separation of time-scales between the so-called "slow" and "fast" variables.
-This time-scale separation is controlled by a parameter, which is typically denoted by $\epsilon$ and it is assumed that $\epsilon$ is significantly smaller than one.
+Mathematically, system \eqref{Eq_3DHopf} is a slow-fast system driven by additive noise.
+In the deterministic limit ($\sigma = 0$), the theory of slow-fast systems is well-established, particularly when a strong timescale separation exists between the "slow" (resolved) and "fast" (unresolved) variables, as controlled by the parameter $\epsilon$; see \cite{Jones1995,nipp2013invariant, wiggins2013normally,Kuehn:2015tol}.
+This separation is evident as $\epsilon$ diminishes, leading to rapid fluctuations in the $z$-variable while the $x$- and $y$-variables evolve more slowly.